Comparison of Immersed Boundary Simulations of Heart Valve Hemodynamics against In Vitro 4D Flow MRI Data: Introduction

 In this work, we directly compared immersed boundary simulations of flow through the pulmonary valve with experimental velocities measured from a physical pulse duplicator using 4D flow MRI, also known as magnetic resonance velocimetry.
-Data collected via 4D flow MRI have substantial advantages over other techniques for measuring flow: it provides high-resolution, three-dimensional, three-component, time-resolved measurements of fluid velocity field on a Cartesian grid over the entire relevant domain.
-Other techniques such as particle image velocimetry (PIV) are typically limited to a single plane and may not give information about the out-of-plane components of velocity.
+Data collected via 4D flow MRI have substantial advantages over other techniques for measuring flow: it provides high-resolution, three-dimensional, three-component, time-resolved measurements of the fluid velocity field on a Cartesian grid over the entire relevant domain.
+Other techniques such as particle image velocimetry are typically limited to a single plane and may not give information about the out-of-plane components of velocity.
 In our experimental setup, a commercially available, bioprosthetic aortic/pulmonary valve, which was constructed from a porcine aortic valve mounted to a scaffold and comprised of three thin, flexible leaflets, was mounted into a 3D printed model of the pulmonary artery.
 Next, we simulated flow with the IB method in an analogous setup, constructing the model pulmonary valve using methods we recently developed \cite{kaiser2019modeling,kaiser2020designbased,kaiser2022controlled}.
 We then compared results from the physical experiment and IB simulations.
-Simulations showed excellent qualitative and acceptable quantitative agreement with experimental results, thus validating our construction for model valves, the IB solvers we used and the IB method itself.
+Simulations showed excellent qualitative and acceptable quantitative agreement with experimental results.

-For future use by other researchers, our experimental datasets are publicly available for use in validation studies, and code for model generation and FSI simulations is available at \url{github.com/alexkaiser/heart_valves}.
+For future use by other researchers, our experimental datasets will be made publicly available for use in comparison and validation studies via \url{http://vascularmodel.com/additionaldata.html}, and code for model generation and FSI simulations is available at \url{http://github.com/alexkaiser/heart_valves}.